Skip to main content

 Collections

-The Freer Gallery, a gift to the nation by Detroit industrialist Charles Lang Freer (1854–1919), opened to the public in 1923 as the Smithsonian’s first fine arts museum.
-Housing one of the most distinguished collections of Asian art in the world as well as an important collection of late-nineteenth and early-twentieth-century American art, the gallery’s cultural treasures are presented as keys to understanding the civilizations that produced them.
+The Freer Gallery of Art, formed from a gift to the nation by Detroit industrialist Charles Lang Freer (1854–1919), opened to the public in 1923 as the Smithsonian’s first fine arts museum.
+Housing one of the most distinguished collections of Asian art in the world as well as an important collection of late nineteenth- and early twentieth-century American art, the gallery’s cultural treasures are presented as keys to understanding the civilizations that produced them.

-The collection of the Freer Gallery of Art, established in 1923, spans 6,000 years and many different cultures, reflecting the taste and style of its founder, Charles Lang Freer (1854-1919).
-The Freer collections comprise approximately 7,727 examples of Chinese art; 6,488 Japanese examples; 786 works from Korea; 3,289 works from the Near East and the Eastern Mediterranean that include Gospels and biblical material; and 3,682 works from South and Southeast Asia.
-In ad-dition, there are about 1,709 works of American art collected by Freer, including the world’s largest assembly of James McNeill Whistler (1834-1903).
+The Freer’s collection spans 6,000 years and many different cultures, reflecting the taste and style of its founder.
+The Freer collections comprise approximately 7,727 works of Chinese art, 6,488 works of Japanese art, 786 works of Korean art, 3,289 works of Near Eastern and Eastern Mediterranean art, including Gospels and biblical material, and 3,682 works of South Asian and Southeast Asian art.
+In addition, there are about 1,709 works of American art, including the world’s largest assembly of works by James McNeill Whistler.
 The full Freer collection contains some 25,024 objects.

-The gallery houses particularly distinguished collections of ancient Chinese bronzes and jades, painting and calligraphy, and ceramics; Korean ceramics of the Koryo dynasty; Japanese screens, paintings, sculpture, and ceramics; and Islamic manuscripts, painting, calligraphy, metalwork, ceramics, and glass from the Persian, Arab, and Turkish cultural spheres.
-Ancient Iranian metalwork is outstanding, as is a small collection of ancient Egyptian glass.
-The South and Southeast Asian collections include an important group of Mughal paintings as well as sculpture, ceramics, and Hindu painting.
-In addition to works by Whistler, the American painting collection includes works by other Americans, including Dwight W. Tryon, Thomas W. Dewing, and Abbott H. Thayer.
+The gallery houses particularly distinguished collections of ancient Chinese bronzes and jades, painting and calligraphy, and ceramics; Korean ceramics of the Goryeo dynasty; Japanese screens, paintings, sculpture, and ceramics; and Islamic manuscripts, painting, calligraphy, metalwork, ceramics, and glass from the Persian, Arab, and Turkish cultural spheres.
+The collection of ancient Iranian metalwork is outstanding, as is a small collection of ancient Egyptian glass.
+The South Asian and Southeast Asian collections include an important group of Mughal paintings as well as sculpture, ceramics, and Hindu painting.
+In addition to works by Whistler, the American painting collection includes works by other Americans including Dwight W. Tryon, Thomas W. Dewing, and Abbott H. Thayer.

-The Arthur M. Sackler Gallery, established in July 1982, received its initial collections through the gift of approximately one thousand objects from the collections of Dr. Arthur M. Sackler (1913–87).
-The gallery’s primary goals are the advancement of scholarly knowledge and public appreciation of the arts of Asia.
-Founded to share the historical focus of its sister museum, the Freer Gallery of Art, the Sackler gallery has increased the range of Asian art activities at the Smithsonian while developing an active program of international loan exhibitions.
+The Arthur M. Sackler Gallery, established in July 1982, received its initial collections through the gift of approximately one thousand objects from Dr. Arthur M. Sackler (1913–1987).
+The gallery’s primary goals are the advancement of scholarly knowledge and the public appreciation of the arts of Asia.
+Founded to share the historical focus of its sister museum, the Freer Gallery of Art, the Sackler Gallery has increased the range of Asian art activities at the Smithsonian while developing an active program of international loan exhibitions.

-The Sackler Gallery collections include Chinese jades dating from Neolithic times (ca. 5000–1500 B.C.E.) into the nineteenth century; Chinese bronzes from the Shang (ca. 1700–1050 B.C.E.) through the Han (206 B.C.E.–C.E.
-220) dynasties; Chinese paintings and calligraphy; Chinese lacquer; ancient Near Eastern ceramics and metalwork; and stone, wood, and clay sculpture from South and Southeast Asia.
-The Vever Collection of Persian and Indian manuscripts, paintings, calligraphies, illuminations, and bookbindings was acquired by purchase in 1986.
-Other important additions have been Japanese works of art, including twentieth-century photo-graphs, prints and ceramics; and art from South Asia, China, and Tibet.
-In 2004 the Gallery was given an important collection of Central Asian ikats by Dr. Guido Goldman.
+The Sackler Gallery collections include Chinese jades dating from Neolithic times (ca. 5000 BCE–1500 BCE) to the nineteenth century; Chinese bronzes from the Shang dynasty (ca. 1700 BCE–1050 BCE) through the Han dynasty (206 BCE–220 CE); Chinese paintings and calligraphy; Chinese lacquer; ancient Near Eastern ceramics and metalwork; and stone, wood, and clay sculpture from South Asia and Southeast Asia.
+The Vever Collection of Persian and Indian manuscripts, paintings, calligraphies, illuminations, and book bindings was acquired by purchase in 1986.
+Other important additions have been Japanese works of art, including twentieth-century photographs, prints, and ceramics and art from South Asia, China, and Tibet.
+In 2004, the gallery was given an important collection of Central Asian ikats by Dr. Guido Goldman.
 The Sackler embraces contemporary art and a wide range of media and artistic practices.
-The continuing acquisitions program is aimed at developing Gallery collections to reflect the full range of Asian art.
-Recent additions include the Gerhard Pulverer Collection of Japanese Illustrated Books, and the Robert O. Muller and Anne van Biema Collections of Japanese woodblock prints, making the Freer and Sackler a world leader in the study and display of Japanese graphic art.
+The continuing acquisitions program is aimed at developing gallery collections to reflect the full range of Asian art.
+Recent additions include the Gerhard Pulverer Collection of Japanese Illustrated Books and the Robert O. Muller and Anne van Biema Collections of Japanese woodblock prints, making the National Museum of Asian Art a world leader in the study and display of Japanese graphic art.

 Publications and Lectures

-Throughout its history, the gallery has produced a variety of publications, including the Oriental Studies series and the Freer Gallery of Art Occasional Papers.
-Today the gallery’s publication program includes studies in conservation and scientific research, research on Asian art history, catalogues of the permanent collection and scholarly exhibition catalogues, in both print and online versions.
-The gallery sponsors scholarly workshop and symposia throughout the year, as well as a full program of public lectures and performances to complement the exhibition program.
-To learn more, please visit: https://asia.si.edu/research/ars-orientalis/
+Throughout its history, the museum has produced a variety of publications, including the Oriental Studies series and the Freer Gallery of Art Occasional Papers.
+Today, the museum’s publication program includes studies in conservation and scientific research, research on Asian art history, catalogues of the permanent collection, and scholarly exhibition catalogues in both print and online versions.
+The museum sponsors scholarly workshops and symposia throughout the year as well as a full program of public lectures and performances to complement the exhibition program.
+To learn more, please visit: https://asia.si.edu/research/

 Department of Conservation & Scientific Research (DCSR)

-Through conservation and scientific research, the DCSR contributes to the overall efforts of the Freer Gallery of Art and the Arthur M. Sackler Gallery to achieve the highest standards for the collection, preservation, study, and exhibition of Asian art.
-A permanent staff of twelve works hand-in-hand with a large, changing group of short-term employees, fellows, interns, and visiting scholars.
-The principle aims of the DCSR staff are the care and treatment of the collection and the use of scientific methods to study objects in the collection and related works of art.
-Major efforts are also made in conservation training, outreach efforts such as lectures to public and professional audiences, and collaborative work with other bureaus of the Smithsonian Institution and other national and international institutions.
-In addition to care of the collection, a major part of the conservation effort is the preparation of objects for exhibition.
-Scientific research in the Freer and Sackler focuses primarily on the study of the physical nature of works of art from Asian cultures, and ancillary research efforts address specific questions concerning the technical and material nature of art objects and the conservation of the collections.
-Additional information about the department’s programs, research facilities, and fellowship and internship opportunities can be found at the following web site: http://www.asia.si.edu/visitor/conservation.htm
+Through conservation and scientific research, the Department of Conservation and Scientific Research contributes to the overall efforts of the National Museum of Asian Art to achieve the highest standards for the collection, preservation, study, and exhibition of Asian art.
+A permanent staff of twelve works hand in hand with a large, changing group of short-term employees, fellows, interns, and visiting scholars.
+The principle aims of the DCSR staff are the care and treatment of the collections and the use of scientific methods to study objects in the collections and related works of art.
+Major efforts are also made in conservation training; outreach efforts, such as lectures to public and professional audiences; and collaborative work with other bureaus of the Smithsonian Institution and other national and international institutions.
+In addition to care of the collections, a major part of the conservation effort is the preparation of objects for exhibition.
+Scientific research in the National Museum of Asian Art focuses primarily on the study of the physical nature of works of art from Asian cultures, and ancillary research efforts address specific questions concerning the technical and material nature of art objects and the conservation of the collections.
+Additional information about the department’s programs, research facilities, and fellowship and internship opportunities can be found at the following website: https://asia.si.edu/research/conservation-scientific-research/

 Library

 The research library originated with Charles Lang Freer’s personal library and is one of the branch libraries in the Smithsonian Institution Libraries system.
-The library supports the research, exhibition, and educational programs of the Freer Gallery of Art and Arthur M. Sackler Gallery, and it serves outside researchers and the general public in the study of Asian art and culture and of American art of the late nineteenth and early twentieth centuries.
+The library supports the research, exhibition, and educational programs of the National Museum of Asian Art, and it serves outside researchers and the general public in the study of Asian arts and cultures and of American art of the late nineteenth and early twentieth centuries.

 The National Museum of Asian Art houses the largest Asian art research library in the United States.
 Open to the public five days a week (except federal holidays) without appointment, the library collection consists of more than 84,000 volumes, including nearly 2,000 rare books.
-Half the volumes are in Chinese, Japanese and Korean languages.
-Book contents range from the Ming and Qing Dynasties of China, to woodblock printed books from Japan, to Western travel books on Asia.
-In 1995, the library was selected to be the official U.S. repository of art exhibition and collection catalogues published in Japan, and to date has received over 4,000 volumes.
+Half the volumes are in Chinese, Japanese, and Korean languages.
+Book contents range from the Ming and Qing dynasties of China to woodblock printed books from Japan to Western travel books on Asia.
+In 1995, the library was selected to be the official US repository of art exhibition and collection catalogues published in Japan and to date has received over 4,000 volumes.
 These catalogues are available via interlibrary loan service.
-Its on-line catalog, which can display Chinese, Japanese, and Korean characters, is accessible through the Internet: http://siris-libraries.si.edu/.
+Its online catalogue, which can display Chinese, Japanese, and Korean characters, is accessible here: http://siris-libraries.si.edu/.

 Archives

-The Archives of the Smithsonian’s National Museum of Asian Art, collects, preserves, and makes accessible original primary source materials relating to the study, collecting, and understanding of Asian art and culture and American art of the Gilded Age.
+The National Museum of Asian Art Archives collects, preserves, and makes accessible original primary source materials relating to the study, collection, and understanding of Asian arts and cultures and of American art of the Gilded Age.
 The Archives promotes the increase and diffusion of knowledge by supporting the discovery, research, publication, and exhibition of materials in its care.
-The Archives houses over one hundred and eighty collections, amounting to over one thousand cubic feet.
-Manuscript collections date from the early 19th century to the present, including the papers and records of art collectors, dealers, scholars, and archaeologists; making the Archives a critical repository for the study of the advent and development of Asian art scholarship and appreciation in America.
-Our photography holdings are notable for views of Asia from the mid-19th to early 20th century.
+The Archives houses over 180 collections, amounting to over one thousand cubic feet.
+Manuscript collections date from the early nineteenth century to the present and include the papers and records of art collectors, dealers, scholars, and archaeologists, making the Archives a critical repository for the study of the advent and development of Asian art scholarship and appreciation in the United States.
+Our photography holdings are notable for views of Asia from the mid-nineteenth to the early twentieth century.

 Research Staff